 Landscape and Grounds

 The landscape design is intended to create a “building in a park.”
+Generous setbacks on all sides of the building create opportunities for extensive, park-like picturesque settings.
 Arrival to the building is through a drive-able shared plaza space with colored concrete, decorative lighting and extensive landscaping.
-The building’s courtyard mixes dynamic, highly active amenities with passive, heavily planted passive spaces in a cascading landscape that drops six feet in a series of terraces and sloped planted surfaces and walks.
+The building’s courtyard mixes dynamic, highly active amenities with passive, heavily planted passive spaces in a cascading landscape that drops 6 feet in a series of terraces and sloped planted surfaces and walks.
 Active uses include a swimming pool, built-in grilling stations with granite countertops, a pergola/shade structure with decorative lighting and lounge furnishings, large gas fire pits and a pickle ball court.
 Passive uses include lawn areas (both real and synthetic turf), decorative gardens and paths, and plantings sloping to hide parking lot walls.
-At its southern end, there is an enclosed dog run with decorative metal perimeter fence.
+Where the courtyard spills out to the natural grades at its southern end there is an enclosed dog run with decorative metal perimeter fence.